 Upgrading from a previous version

 Upgrading.
 If you have an older version of Bitvise SSH Server (or an even older WinSSHD) and wish to upgrade to the latest one, download the new installer from our website and execute it on the machine where your previous SSH server version is installed.
-The installer will detect an existing installation and will automatically remove it before installing the new one.
+The installer will offer to upgrade the existing installation.

 During upgrade, your server host keys and settings will be preserved.

 In case you must downgrade.
-During a downgrade, your SSH Server settings will be reset.
-Unless this feature is disabled, recent Bitvise SSH Server versions automatically create backups of your settings when they are modified.
-You can revert to one of these backups if you decide to downgrade.
+During a downgrade, your SSH Server settings will be reset if the older version uses a different settings format than the newer version.
+The SSH Server automatically creates backups of your settings when they are modified, unless this feature is disabled.
+If you decide to downgrade, you can revert to a previous automatic backup if one was created.
 The backups are located in the Config subdirectory of your SSH Server installation directory.

 Activation.
 Any existing activation code you have will work for the new version only if the new version was released prior to the upgrade expiry date embedded in the activation code.
-If your existing activation code is not valid for the upgraded-to version, the new version will install without a hitch, but will drop into time-limited evaluation.
+If your existing activation code is not valid for the upgraded-to version, the new version will install, but will revert into time-limited evaluation.
 If your upgrade access has expired, log into your License Overview to purchase an upgrade extension and apply a new activation code.

 If the purchasing process in your organization is slow, we recommend that you initiate the upgrade extension process before you plan to upgrade to a version not covered by your current upgrade access.